 general, any active or dynamic activity should be

-mineable.
-As a verified, producing mining partner
+collectible.
+As a verified, producing contributor

 regular business processes, but speculative,